 We can thank Steve Jobs (among many others) for this design-focused renaissance.
-He trained consumers to expect things that not only look great, but are designed to “make sense,” and create experiences that are, in his words, “magical”.
+He trained consumers to expect things that not only look great but are also designed to “make sense.”
+He strived to create experiences that are, in his words, “magical.”
 Great design makes products more useful, allowing the user to be more effective, leading to greater satisfaction and, frankly, happiness.

 This market expectation means that design is no longer optional; it is required for success.
 Take a look at Airbnb and compare it to VRBO.
-In today’s design-minded culture your product can be easily disrupted or ignored without thoughtful design.
+In today’s design-minded culture, your product can be easily disrupted or ignored without a thoughtful design.

-When it comes to designing for the Web, there are core actions you want users to take.
-You may want them to sign up, download something, buy something, subscribe or share with their friends.
-Each can be optimized through design that meets the user’s needs.
+When it comes to designing for the web, there are core actions you want users to take.
+You may want them to sign up, download something, buy something, subscribe or share your site with their friends.
+Each action can be optimized through design that meets the user’s needs.
 Here’s how:

 1. Get More Clicks

-If you’re trying to convert visitors to customers, you’re exceptionally interested in maximizing the clicks on primary calls to action that turn that visitor into a subscriber, fan, or purchaser.
+If you’re trying to convert visitors to customers, you’re interested in maximizing the clicks on primary calls to action that turn those visitors into subscribers, fans, or purchasers.
 More clicks in the right spot means more potential customers.

-- Lead with your benefits – ScoreBig does a great job with this on their sign-up page.
-Their headline is “Members save up to 60% on sports, concert, and theater tickets.”
+- Lead with your benefits – ScoreBig does a great job with this on its sign-up page.
+Its headline is “Members save up to 60% on sports, concert, and theater tickets.”
 It’s clear and compelling.

 - Remember AIDA – Awareness, interest, decision, action.
 Conquer the first three and you get the click, the action.
 Create awareness and interest, then provide information to allow for a decision.